The Department of Energy has taken a last-minute step to protect scientists from Trump.

 The policy makes it clear that DOE personnel are free to publicly state their own opinions and that department officials “will not suppress or alter scientific or technological findings, or intimidate or coerce any covered personnel, contractors, or others to alter or censor scientific or technological findings or conclusions.”

 The changes are somewhat symbolic, but come at an important time: The incoming Trump administration has been openly hostile to science, questioning the reality of climate change and demanding the names of DOE employees who worked on climate policy during the Obama administration.
 After the department refused to comply — and after public outcry — the Trump team backed off and blamed the request on a rogue employee.
 But DOE employees still have reason for concern: Trump’s pick to lead the department, Texas Gov. Rick Perry, once said he wanted to dismantle the department.
-Soon, he’ll be running it, but with this new policy, it’ll be a little harder to harass, intimate, or coerce the scientists working under him — at least until he changes the rules.
+Soon, he’ll be running it, but with this new policy, it’ll be a little harder to harass, intimidate, or coerce the scientists working under him — at least until he changes the rules.